via-cs/vtbench/README.md

 ## Available Configs

 ####  `single_modal_chart.yaml`
-Runs a single chart-type image model (e.g., line, bar, etc.) using a CNN.
+Runs a single chart-type image model (e.g., line, bar, etc.) using a vision encoder.
 Useful for testing how well visual representations alone perform on classification tasks.

 #### `two_branch.yaml`
 Combines chart image input with raw numerical data in a two-branch architecture.
 Helps compare unimodal vs. multimodal performance with a simple fusion strategy.

 ####  `multi_modal_chart.yaml`
 Uses multiple chart types (e.g., line, bar, scatter, area) in parallel branches.
 Demonstrates how different visual representations can complement each other in a multimodal structure.
+You could also choose to include the raw numerical data as another branch to investigate if all chart modalities complement raw numerical data upon fusion.

 ## Use